Generic Name:infliximab (in FLIX ih mab)

 Avoid activities that may increase your risk of bleeding injury.

 Do not receive a "live" vaccine while using infliximab, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Remicade side effects

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, itchy or tingly, swollen, short of breath, or have a headache, fever, chills, muscle or joint pain, pain or tightness in your throat, chest pain, or trouble swallowing during the injection.
+Tell your caregiver if you feel dizzy, nauseated, light-headed, itchy or tingly, short of breath, or have a headache, fever, chills, muscle or joint pain, pain or tightness in your throat, chest pain, or trouble swallowing during the injection.
 Infusion reactions may also occur within 1 or 2 hours after injection.

 Get emergency medical help if you have signs of an allergic reaction to Remicade: hives; chest pain, difficult breathing; fever, chills, severe dizziness; swelling of your face, lips, tongue, or throat.

 Serious and sometimes fatal infections may occur during treatment with Remicade.
 Call your doctor right away if you have signs of infection such as: fever, extreme tiredness, flu symptoms, cough, or skin symptoms (pain, warmth, or redness).

 Also call your doctor if you have: